Cemetery Sunday: Cleaning

 For days or weeks before the designated Cemetery Sunday at a particular cemetery, family members of those buried there work to clean and tidy the graves.
 This may also include removing overgrown plants and debris from the cemetery and other general maintenance to the grounds.

 Flowers

 Cemetery decoration often features cut flowers.
 Homemade crepe paper flowers were also common in early St. James cemetery decoration.
 Today, artificial flowers are often used.
 Flowers can be placed on graves in any number of ways, including in patterns.

 Grave tokens

 Decoration can include the placing of tokens at individual graves.
 Tokens are often personal or household items significant to the relationship between the person who places the token and the deceased.

 Festivities

 Homecomings and family reunions

 Relatives of the deceased often choose Cemetery Sundays to return home for visits and reunions after moving away.

 Food and drink

 Food is a common element in many Cemetery Sunday traditions.
+Many families go for a celebratory meal after the service.

 Music and singing

 Singing is also common but not universal.
+Music is often played from the altar on which the priest leads the sermon.

+Prayer Service

+Prayer services are led by local parish priests and sometimes nuns.
+The Rosary is almost universally said as part of the prayer service.
+The priest will either bless the graves individually, or in larger cemeteries will leave bottles of Holy Water for the family to bless the grave with themselves.